Bronx Republican Party: 2025 election

 On February 18, Gonzalo Duran announced that he would be running for Public Advocate of New York City.
 On February 25, both the Bronx Republican and Conservative Parties announced that they had chosen Duran as their candidate for Public Advocate.
 This marks the first time in over 10 years that a citywide Conservative Party candidate has received a cross-party endorsement.
-Duran will be challenging the incumbent, Jumaane D. Williams.
+Duran would challenge the incumbent, Jumaane D. Williams, earning just 24.9% of the vote.

 Elected officials

-As of 2023, the Bronx GOP has no elected officials in the New York Senate, New York House of Representatives, or the Executive of New York and just one in the New York City Council.
+As of 2023, the Bronx GOP has no elected officials in the New York Senate, New York House of Representatives, the Executive of New York and the New York City Council.
 The last Republican Borough president of the Bronx was Joseph “Pepperoni” Periconi, who served one term from 1962-65.
 Prior to him, there was only one other Republican borough president, Douglas Mathewson, who served from 1914-17.
 The last Republican state senator from the Bronx was Guy Velella who left office in 2004.